bzf-2018/academic-kickstart/content/publication/conference/guo2018sigmod.md

 ---
-title: "POIsam: a System for Efficient Selection of Large-scale Geospatial Data on Maps"
+title: "An Efficient Object Selection System for Interactive and Visualized Exploration of Geospatial Data"
 authors:
 - Tao Guo
 - Mingzhao Li